chen172/chen172.github.io/Merriam-Webster's_Vocabulary_Builder/words_detail/umbrage.md

 <br/>
 <br/>

 * An overly sensitive person may take umbrage at something as small as having his or her name pronounced wrong.
+* took umbrage at the speaker's remarks
 <br/>
 <br/>
 <br/>